CarlvinceTan/.dbc-to-.xlsx-Mapping-and-File-Conversion-Tool/README.md

 The output should appear in the Output folder

 ## Resolving issues
-If your terminal requests permission:
+If your terminal requests permission to execute shell script:

 Windows:
 - Run `icacls bash_script.sh /grant Users:(RX)`